apache/parquet-format/LogicalTypes.md

 annotate an `int32` that stores the number of days from the Unix epoch, 1 January 1970.

-### TIME_MILLIS
+### TIME\_MILLIS

-`TIME_MILLIS` is used for a logical time type, without a date.
+`TIME_MILLIS` is used for a logical time type with millisecond precision, without a date.
 It must annotate an `int32` that stores the number of milliseconds after midnight.

+### TIME\_MICROS

+`TIME_MICROS` is used for a logical time type with microsecond precision, without a date.
+It must annotate an `int64` that stores the number of microseconds after midnight.

-### TIMESTAMP_MILLIS
+### TIMESTAMP\_MILLIS

-`TIMESTAMP_MILLIS` is used for a combined logical date and time type.
+`TIMESTAMP_MILLIS` is used for a combined logical date and time type, with millisecond precision.
 It must annotate an `int64` that stores the number of milliseconds from the Unix epoch, 00:00:00.000 on 1 January 1970, UTC.

+### TIMESTAMP\_MICROS

+`TIMESTAMP_MICROS` is used for a combined logical date and time type with microsecond precision.
+It must annotate an `int64` that stores the number of microseconds from the Unix epoch, 00:00:00.000000 on 1 January 1970, UTC.

 ### INTERVAL